rbahisson/quant-finance-projects/README.md

 ## **Poker Assistant (Monte Carlo Betting Advisor)**
 Python-based decision assistant for Texas Hold’em using *Monte Carlo simulations*.
 Estimates win probabilities, computes pot odds, and recommends betting actions based on risk preferences.

-# Market Research Projects

-## **Project 1 - Impacts of Transport and Heating Electrification on Great Britain’s Power Demand and Market Dynamics**
-Research focused on the UK Energy Market and how the electrification of the transport and the residential heating in the UK will impact its energy market in the future.